SpudGunMan/meshing-around/README.md

 - **NOAA EAS Alerts via API**: Use an internet-connected node to message Emergency Alerts from NOAA.
 - **EAS Alerts over the air**: Utilizing external tools to report EAS alerts offline over mesh.
 - **UK.GOV Alerts**: Pulling data form the UK.GOV alert page
+- **NINA alerts for Germany**: Emergency Alerts from xrepository.de feed

 ### File Monitor Alerts
 - **File Monitor**: Monitor a flat/text file for changes, broadcast the contents of the message to the mesh channel.